 Students with disability

-If your child has a disability, find out what supports our public schools offer to help your child fully participate in school life.
+If your child has a disability, talk to your school to find out what supports may be offered to help your child fully participate in school life.

 All Australian children have the same right to education and opportunities.
 This right is protected by law, including in the Disability Discrimination Act 1992 and the Australian Government's Disability Standards for Education 2005.